 I recently felt compelled to share the information and resources I’ve collected over the years.
 My hope is that this blog sparks conversation and inspires Asian Americans to create their own contextualized worship resources and services.
-There may not be tons of material already out there but there is enough for at least several blog posts (so stay tuned 🙂 ).
 If you would like to use any of the worship resources shared here, please request permissions or report usage as noted and needed.
 May the Asian American offerings of worship shared in this blog be multiplied just as Jesus blessed and multiplied the 5 loaves and 2 fish.

 This blog post features worship resources based on Psalm 139 which declares that we are “fearfully and wonderfully made.”
 In a time when Asian diaspora communities are being attacked and hated, the affirming and healing message of this psalm is much needed.
 The resources below could be used throughout the year and especially during Asian American Pacific Islander Heritage Month (AAPIHM) in May.
 Also note that while the authors of these resources are East Asian American women, the resources speak to and can be adapted for a variety of AAPI histories and communities.
 Continue reading “Worship Resources for Asian American Pacific Islander Heritage Month”